iccv2025shenzhen/iccv2025shenzhen/index.md

 ## Questions and Feedback?

 Having questions about our proposal?
-Email us at iccv2025@gmail.com and we are looing forward to hearing your voices and feedback on our proposal.## Bringing ICCV 2025 to Shenzhen
+Email us at iccv2025@gmail.com and we are looing forward to hearing your opinions and suggestions about our proposal.